EmmyCurry/EmmyCurry/README.md

 ### Hi there 👋

+New software developer working on figuring out the basics! she/her

 <!--
 **EmmyCurry/EmmyCurry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.